Skip to navigation Skip to content

 Note: you need documents in English that show what vaccinations you have had.

-It is also important that your vaccination provider records the country the vaccine was given.
+It is also recommended that your provider records the country the vaccine was given.
 This will make sure that your vaccines are displayed correctly on your proof of vaccinations.
-If no country is recorded or it is recorded as ‘unknown’, the vaccination won’t display on your international certificate.

 11

-Answer: Under legislation, it is mandatory that your vaccination provider records the batch numbers for COVID-19, flu and NIP vaccines.
+Under legislation, it is mandatory for your vaccination provider to record the batch numbers for all COVID-19, flu NIP and JEV vaccines.

-Some vaccines, such as Pfizer and AstraZeneca, have a lot number instead of a batch number.
+Some vaccines, have a lot number instead of a batch number.
 The lot number can be entered if there is no batch number.

-If the provider does not know the batch number, the will should contact their state or territory health department for those details.
+If the provider does not know the batch number, they should contact their state or territory health department for those details.

 12